dyla-ng/HomeLab-Public/readme.md

 <h1 align="center">My k8s-native Homelab</h1>

 > My best attempt at pretending to be a DevOps Engineer.
 Welcome to my learning environment.
+> Designed built from scratch.
+No templates and no tutorials.
+Architectural decisions were researched and implemented from first principles.

 **This is a sanitized public mirror of my homelab's private IaC repo.**